Health and wellbeing of child protection clients - advice

 Child protection practitioners should contact the HEAC in their division for guidance and support where required.

-Young people with sufficient maturity and comprehension of their medical situation and the proposed treatment are permitted by law to request or refuse treatment without the endorsement of the parent or guardian.
-The powers of the Secretary or her delegates under s.
-597 of the CYFA, do not override this ability.
+Young people under the age of 18, with sufficient maturity and comprehension of their medical situation and the proposed treatment are permitted by law to request or refuse treatment without the endorsement of the parent or guardian.
+This is known as the mature minor or Gillick Principle.
+A person with parental responsibility, or with the powers of the Secretary or her delegates under s.
+597 of the CYFA, cannot override the decision of a mature minor to accept or refuse treatment.

 All children will likely suffer some accidental injury during childhood.
 Some of these injuries require medical attention and others do not.
 Parents and practitioners should seek medical advice when in doubt.